digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 ### Next

 - We’ll be adding more datasets needed by the Planning Inspectorate and nationally significant infrastructure projects (consultees and geographies).
 We will draft a template Statutory Instrument for potential data standards.
-- We will make it possible for local planning authorities to provide planning applications and decisions through our service
+- We will make it possible for local planning authorities to provide planning applications and decisions through our service.

 ### Later